Haleshot/Haleshot/README.md

 - 👋 Hi, I’m Haleshot!
 - 👀 I’m interested in Artificial Intelligence, Machine Learning and Internet of Things!
-- 🌱 I’m currently learning C++ and Python.
+- 🌱 I’m currently learning C++, Python and MYSQL.
 - 💞️ I’m looking to collaborate on building apps, game development.
 - 📫 How to reach me:
 Socials -